 A total of 10 elective credits, chosen in consultation with your advisor, are required.
 Students may take either 4-credit classes or 2-credit classes to fulfill elective requirements.
-2-credit MMJ class topics vary from term to term and are generally taught by top professionals from the Portland area.
-Recent and upcoming topics include Audio Production, Podcasting, Story in Stills, 360 Video, Business Practices, Drone Cinematography, Visualizing Information.
-Additionally, you may arrange professional Internships, take 2- or 4-credit electives from the Strategic Communication program in Portland, take other SOJC courses at the UO Eugene campus, or take courses at Portland State University.
+2-credit MMJ class topics vary from term to

 Terminal Project